BCM COVID-19 Updates

 We came to this decision in consultation with our youth agency partners, walking with them every step of the way.
 For many, their doors remain closed to students, and even later in the summer, they’ve told us they’re unlikely to run field trips of any sort – including BCM expeditions and camps.
 Others were eagerly looking forward to this summer’s outing.
 Despite our mutual disappointment, we all look forward to resuming those trips in 2021, if not sooner.

 As an organization, we’re using this time to ensure that BCM is as strong – and as relevant to our youth agency partners, our youth, and our families – as they can be for the summer 2021 season.
 We’ll be discussing the format of BCM programs with our youth agency partners, to make sure our programs continue to be relevant and serve the needs of our communities.
-We’ll be updating our risk management practices to ensure that we can operate as safely as possible in this “new normal.”
+We’ll be updating our risk management practices to ensure that we can operate as safely as possible in this “new normal” and account for the intersectional traumas our students have experienced.
 We’ll be listening and learning more about the novel coronavirus alongside you, so that all of our decisions are reflective of up-to-date information.
 And we’ll definitely be looking for ways to deliver on our mission responsibly in the meantime.

 Because we know how important the outdoors is, particularly in times of hardship.